nette/php-generator/readme.md

 $function->addParameter('b');
 echo $function;

-// or use PsrPrinter for output compatible with PSR-2 / PSR-12
+// or use PsrPrinter for output conforming to PSR-2 / PSR-12
 // echo (new Nette\PhpGenerator\PsrPrinter)->printFunction($function);
 ```